Christian Eckes: 2022

-Truck Series title threat
+2023

 Eckes' No. 19 truck at Las Vegas Motor Speedway in 2024.

 On December 6, 2022, McAnally–Hilgemann Racing announced that Eckes would pilot the No. 19 NAPA Auto Care Chevrolet Silverado in 2023, replacing Derek Kraus.
 Eckes started the season with a third-place finish at Daytona, before going on to win at Atlanta and Darlington — where he triumphed dominantly following five races with either a fifteenth place or a DNF — during the regular season.
 The first round of the playoffs turned out to be commanding, as Eckes finished second and third at IRP and Milwaukee respectively before making an outside pass on Corey Heim and Zane Smith after a late restart to win at Kansas.
 However, Heim would get his revenge at Bristol by passing a dominant Eckes with five laps to go; Eckes would finish second.
 Eckes was eliminated at the conclusion of the Round of 8 at Homestead, having finished twentieth.
 He won two weeks later at Phoenix and finished fifth in the final points standings.

+2024: Title contender

 Eckes started the 2024 season with a tenth-place finish at Daytona.
 Throughout the season, he won at Bristol, Martinsville, and Nashville, and claimed the regular season championship.
 During the playoffs, Eckes won at Martinsville to make the Championship 4, albeit with controversy: though Eckes had dominated the race, winning both stages, a late caution allowed Taylor Gray to pass him during the subsequent restart.
 Eckes moved Gray up the racetrack aggressively and made a similar move to prevent Ben Rhodes from winning moments later, causing Gray to confront Eckes after the finish.
 The following week, Eckes finished third at Phoenix to claim third in the standings, being beaten by Heim and eventual champion Ty Majeski who had dominated the event.

+2025: Part-time

 In 2025, Eckes made two starts for MHR, this time driving the No. 16 truck.

 On November 20, 2025, it was announced that Eckes will return to the series full-time for MHR for the 2026 season, this time driving the No. 91 Chevrolet.